siddiquf/thz/doc/source/thz.rst

 This model has been tested validated by the results generated from the following test files, which can be found in ``/thz/test``:

-* The test files ``thz-psd-macro.cc`` and ``thz-psd-nano.cc`` are used to plot the power spectral densities of the generated waveform by the physical layer and the received signal at certain distance for macroscale scenario and nanoscale scenario respectively.
+* The test files ``test-thz-psd-macro.cc`` and ``test-thz-psd-nano.cc`` are used to plot the power spectral densities of the generated waveform by the physical layer and the received signal at certain distance for macroscale scenario and nanoscale scenario respectively.
-* The test file ``thz-directional-antenna.cc`` plots the antenna radiation pattern of the directional antenna.
+* The test file ``test-directional-antenna.cc`` plots the antenna radiation pattern of the directional antenna.
-* The test file ``thz-path-loss.cc`` plots the path loss as a function of distance.
+* The test file ``test-thz-path-loss.cc`` plots the path loss as a function of distance.

 Copy Right
 **********